MCJack123/sanjuuni/README.md

 | 0x10   | *n*   | Text                                 |

 Subtitle streams are arranged as sequences of subtitle events.
 Events MUST be ordered by start time; decoders are not required to respect events that are out of order.

+#### Combined audio/video streams
+This stream format is used to encode audio and video together, which allows real-time decoding of video.
+It's split into frames of video, audio, and subtitles, which are each prefixed with a 4 byte size, and a 1 byte type code using the stream type codes.
+A frame only contains a single event of its type: video is one single frame, subtitles are one single event, and audio is a single chunk (which can be any length, ideally around 0.5s).
+The length field of the stream is used to store the number of frames in the stream.
+If the file contains a combined stream, it SHOULD NOT contain any other type of stream.

 ## Library usage
 It's possible to use much of the core of sanjuuni as a library for other programs.
 To do this, simply include all files but `sanjuuni.cpp` in your program, and include `sanjuuni.hpp` in the source you want to use sanjuuni in.
 Then create a global `WorkQueue work` variable in your source, which is used to delegate tasks to threads.
 Then use any of the functions in `sanjuuni.hpp` as you need.
 Basic documentation is available in the header.